cylab-africa/mosip-deployment-guides/README.md

     * `ssh-keygen -t rsa`
 * And copy the ssh public key to clipboard manually (ctrl+c; copying using mouse or browser causes issues later on when pasting, so don’t do it! )
     * `cat .ssh/id_rsa.pub`
-* Store the ssh keys in the authorized keys of the console VM and the root of all other VMs:
+* Store the ssh keys in the authorized keys of the console VM and the root of all other VMs as shown below:
     * Run this on the console machine and add the copied ssh public key to the file
         *  `nano .ssh/authorized_keys`
     * Then change the permissions